Maicon-g14/Responsive-react-website/README.md

-# Responsive Website - Green Acres - Gandening and Tools
+# Green Acres - Gandening and Tools

 A fully responsible React JS website made with bootstrap 5 departing from Create React App.